sora-xor/sora-docs/src/tbc.md

 These extra fees will be burned.

-## Token Bonding Curve and Parachain auctions
+## Token Bonding Curve and Parachain Auctions

 In the future, the TBC will play a key role in securing a Parachain slot for the SORA network on Polkadot and Kusama.